DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 While two methods may not always produce the same scores, they may be equal in one crucial way

 {% admonition(type='abstract', title='Definition: Equivalent in Ranking') %}
-Define $(k)\_{ \vec{v} }$ as the index of the $k$th largest component of the vector $\vec{v}$, i.e. the index of the $k$th [order statistic](https://en.wikipedia.org/wiki/Order_statistic).
+Define $(k)\_{ \vec{v} }$ as the index of the $k$th largest component of the vector $\vec{v}$, i.e. the index of the $k$th [order statistic](https://en.wikipedia.org/wiki/Order_statistic), in descending order.

 We say two scoring methods, $\rho$ and $\varrho$, are **equivalent in ranking** if, for every input $P$, $(k)\_{\rho(P)} = (k)\_{\varrho(P)}$ for every $1 \leq k \leq M$.
 {% end %}

 This is a complicated way of saying that both methods always produce the same ranking, even if they don't produce the same final scores.
-For example, (1) is equivalent in ranking to the mean, i.e.
+For example, (1) is equivalent in ranking to the average judge score, i.e.

 $$
     \varrho_i = \frac{1}{N} \sum_{j=1}^{N} p_{ij}
 $$
-Since $x \mapsto cx$ is monotonically increasing when $c > 0$.
 For our purposes, we consider two scoring methods as essentially the same if they are equivalent in ranking.

+{% admonition(type='tip', title='More on Equivalent in Ranking') %}
+There's two details worth mentioning
+1. The precise definition of $(k)\_{ \vec{v} }$ is intentionally avoided.
+Without proper care, it may not even be well-defined!
+What happens in the event of a tie?
+   - In practice, a tiebreaker is defined.
+We do not concern ourselves with such details, and simply assume it is a part of the definition of $(k)\_{ \vec{v} }$
-Interestingly, equivalent in ranking forms an [equivalence relation](https://en.wikipedia.org/wiki/Equivalence_relation).
+2. Interestingly, equivalent in ranking forms an [equivalence relation](https://en.wikipedia.org/wiki/Equivalence_relation).
+{% end %}

 # Scoring Methods